 This attraction was a lot of fun.
 The ride vehicles were large and held many more people than the Star Tours' vehicles, and the ride motion was smoother than Star Tours—although still pretty wild.
 The added special effects were immersive, enhancing the overall experience considerably.
 Although the core technology had previous been used in attractions at other Disney parks, the theme and experience of StormRider were unique to DisneySea.

-StormRider closed May 17, 2016, after an almost 15-year run.
-It is being replaced by a Finding Dory-themed ride in Spring of 2017.
+Postscript: StormRider was replaced by a Finding Dory-themed ride in May of 2017.